Austinsways/Creature_sim/README.md

 * add graphics
 * create traits to match trait ID's
-* add multiple triat pathways and ability to add more neurons.
+* add multiple trait pathways and ability to add more neurons.